 France Moves To Ban Students From Using Cellphones In Schools

-France's education chief says that when students go back to school next fall, all mobile phone use will be banned in schools for students roughly ages 15 and under.
+France's education chief says that when students go back to school next fall, all mobile phone use will be banned in schools for students roughly 15 and younger.

-"These days the children don't play at break time anymore, they are just all in front of their smartphones and from an educational point of view that's a problem," Education Minister Jean-Michel Blanquer said, according to The Telegraph.
+"These days the children don't play at break time anymore; they are just all in front of their smartphones, and from an educational point of view, that's a problem," Education Minister Jean-Michel Blanquer said, according to The Telegraph.

 "We are working on this issue, and it can take different forms," Blanquer said.
 "You may need a mobile phone, for example for educational purposes, for emergency situations" so perhaps the phones can be confined to lockers.

-The French educational code has banned using phones in class in elementary schools (les écoles) and secondary schools (les collèges) since 2010.
-As a result, phones are supposed to be kept in student's backpacks.
+The French educational code has banned using phones in class in elementary schools and secondary schools since 2010.
+As a result, phones are supposed to be kept in students' backpacks.

 But apparently that's not what happens.